 {\bf Summary} All nuclei with reasonably definitive supporting experimental evidence for static octupole deformation are radioactive, with half-lives on the order of weeks or shorter.
 Longer-lived nuclei like $^{229}$Th and $^{227}$Ac, along with stable rare earth isotopes, show evidence for collective octupole vibrations that could also produce quantifiably large Schiff enhancements, if microscopic calculations with sufficiently small uncertainty can be developed.
 Any prospective parity doublet needs support from experimental observables to define what fraction of the ground state and excited states have static or collective vibrational octupole configurations.
 Microscopic theory improvements of this aspect, as well as to quantify matrix elements of the several TRV isospin- and range-dependent interactions~\cite{Engel2022}, would enable a move from the current exciting discovery phase to defining multiple complementary experiments to extract different microscopic sources of TRV.

 {\bf Acknowledgements} P. Butler, J. Engel, N. Hutzler, A. Jayich, D. DeMille, A. Vutha, W. Nazarewicz, A. Madden, G. Neyens, and G. Hackman all have had helpful comments and/or orientation.
+The author notes that two nuclear theorists calculating Schiff moments share surnames with AMO experimentalists in this field-- the AMO community should be inspired to encourage any further relatives to help.
 This author is, of course, responsible for any misinterpretations of the literature.